Women in the Indian Armed Forces

-In the Indian Armed Forces women are allowed to join mainly in combat service support branches and in non combatant roles.
-The Indian Air Force had 13.09% female officers in 2018 and 8.50% female officers in 2014; the Indian Navy had 6% female officers in 2018 and 3% female officers in 2014 and the Indian Army had 3.80% female officers in 2018 and 3% female officers in 2014.
-In 2020, three officers had the rank of lieutenant-general or equivalent, all in the Medical Services.
-In May 2021, 83 women were inducted as sepoys for the first time in the Indian Army's Corps of Military Police.
-On 30 March 2023, 273 women were inducted in the Indian Navy as sailors for the first time in the history of the Indian Navy, total 2,585 agniveers passed out after successful completion of training from INS Chilka.
-The Indian Air Force got airwomen for the first time in its history on 7 March 2024 as 153 female agniveers passed out from the Airmen Training School, Belagavi with 2,127 male agniveers.
+Women in the Indian Armed Forces serve primarily in combat service support branches and in non combatant roles.
+In 2018, female officers made up 13.09% of the Indian Air Force, 6% of the Indian Navy, and 3.8% of the Indian Army, increases from 8.5%, 3%, and 3% respectively in 2014.
+By 2020, three women held the rank of lieutenant-general or its equivalent, all within the Medical Services.
+In May 2021, the Army inducted its first 83 female sepoys into the Corps of Military Police.
+On 30 March 2023, the Indian Navy inducted 273 female sailors among a graduating class of 2,585 agniveers at INS Chilka.
+The Indian Air Force also welcomed its first 153 female agniveers on 7 March 2024, following their graduation from the Airmen Training School in Belagavi.

 History

-In 1888, the British Indian Army (BIA) established a military branch known as the Indian Military Nursing Service (IMNS), which recruited female nurses.
-This was the first time that the BIA recruited female service members into its ranks.
-Female IMNS nurses served during World War I and World War II, 350 of whom either died, were taken as prisoners of war or were declared missing in action; one of the largest casualties suffered by the IMNS occurred in February 1942, when the SS Kuala, which was transporting several nurses, was sunk by Imperial Japanese Armed Forces bombers.
-In May 1942, the Women's Auxiliary Corps was established to assist BIA operations; by the end of World War II, it had recruited 11,500 women.
+In 1888, the British Indian Army (BIA) established the Indian Military Nursing Service (MNS), marking the first time that the BIA recruited female service members.
+MNS nurses served during World War I and World War II, during which 350 were killed, captured, or declared missing.
+One of the service's greatest losses occurred in February 1942, when Imperial Japanese bombers sank the SS Kuala while it was transporting nurses.
+Later, in May 1942, the Women's Auxiliary Corps was established to support BIA operations; by the end of World War II, it had recruited 11,500 women.

 Noor Inayat Khan, who was of Indian descent, served in the Special Operations Executive (SOE) during World War II.
-She was secretly sent to German-occupied France to assist in SOE operations there.
+She was secretly sent to German-occupied France to assist in SOE operations.
 Khan was betrayed and captured before being subsequently executed at the Dachau concentration camp, and was posthumously awarded the George Cross for her service.
-Kalyani Sen, the first Indian servicewoman who visited the United Kingdom, served in the Royal Indian Navy's Women's Royal Indian Naval Service during World War II.
-In 2021, the Indian Armed Forces' National Defence Academy entrance exam was opened up to female cadets.
+Kalyani Sen, the first Indian servicewoman to visit the United Kingdom, served in the Royal Indian Navy's Women's Royal Indian Naval Service during World War II.
+In 2021, the National Defence Academy entrance exam of the Indian Armed Forces was opened to female cadets.